Lisbon: Cycling

 Following the Covid-19 pandemic, Lisbon saw a significant increase in cycling and planned to expand the current Gira bike hire system from 1,600 bikes to 2,600 by the end of 2023.
 Many of these bicycles are electric to deal with Lisbon's hills.
 The city also plans to expand the number of bike recharging stations, now standing at 146.
 Gira service is integrated in the public transportation system, as youth up to 23 years old and seniors over 65 years old can use the service for free, while for other residents bikes are included in the Navegante card.

-In 2023 there were over 200 kilometers of bike lanes within the city's administrative area and the city plans to expand its network of cycle paths in the coming years.
+In 2023, there were over 200 km of bike lanes within the city's administrative area and the city plans to expand its network of cycle paths in the coming years.

 Public transportation statistics

 The average amount of time people spend commuting with public transit in Lisbon on a weekday is 59 minutes.
 11.5% of public transit riders ride for more than 2 hours every day.
 The average amount of time spent waiting at a stop or station for public transit is 14 min, while 23.1% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 6 km, while 10% travel for over 12 km in a single direction.